Idenshah/Stellar-Snapshots/README.md

 - **View HD Image**: Clicking on the image displays a high-definition version.
 - **Remove Images**: Users can remove any saved image from the gallery with a single click.

+## Project Structure

+- **HTML**: Basic structure of the page with a date input form and containers for displaying results.
+- **CSS**: Styling for the layout, color boxes, and form elements.
+- **JavaScript**: Handles the API requests, dynamic creation of HTML elements, and `localStorage` interactions.

 ##Technologies Used
 - HTML5
 - CSS3